vigge93-BTH-courses/PA1450-Development-task/README.md

 ### Merging

-When a pull request is approved, the branched is merged into the master branch.
-Any conflicts that arise is the responsibility of the pair mergin into master.
+When a pull request is approved, the branched is merged by the original authors into the master branch.
+Any conflicts that arise is the responsibility of the pair merging into master.